 MPH is a familiar concept to anyone who’s ever driven a car.

-MPH is short for miles per hour, and it’s a standard measure of speed for anyone in the US.
+MPH is short for miles per hour, a standard measure of speed for anyone in the US.

-When it comes to leaf blower airspeed, MPH specifically measures the rate at which air flows through the leaf blower’s nozzle.
+Regarding leaf blower airspeed, MPH explicitly measures the rate at which air flows through the leaf blower’s nozzle.

-The higher a leaf blower’s MPH rating, the quicker and forcefully the leaves and debris can be blown away.
+The higher a leaf blower’s MPH rating, the quicker and more forceful the leaves and debris can be blown away.

 What is a Leaf Blower’s CFM?